Shri Krishna Janmashtami

 All the deeds done by Lord Krishna, endowed with all the virtues are guiding and instructive for us human beings.
-Our welfare is enhanced when we try to practise the life of Lord Krishna in our daily life which is more meritorious than the deeds of the most dignified Lord Shri Ram.
-To imitate yoga as a yogi does is to follow the formulas that make life successful from the acts and deeds stories performed by God.
-In particular, following teachings can be taken from lord Krishna: –
+Our welfare is enhanced when we try to practice the life of Lord Krishna in our daily life which is more meritorious than the deeds of the most dignified Lord Shri Ram.
+To imitate yoga as a yogi does is to follow the formulas that make life successful from the acts and deeds and stories performed by God.
+In particular, the following teachings can be taken from lord Krishna: –

-- For worldly happiness and transcendental happiness, and also even in the acquisition of wealth, God’s grace is needed, one cannot not just acquire them by one’s own will.
+- For worldly happiness and transcendental happiness, and also even in the acquisition of wealth, God’s grace is needed, one cannot just acquire them by one’s own will.
 Therefore, the worship of God should be the goal of life.

 - If God is willing even the impossible is made possible.
 So we should have the feeling of doing good deeds and surrendering to God.

-- From the biography of Lord Krishna one can learn that a person who is constantly on the lookout for possibilities, even in the midst of the impossible, will surely succeed.
+- From the biography of Lord Krishna, one can learn that a person who is constantly on the lookout for possibilities, even in the midst of the impossible, will surely succeed.

-- The biography of Lord Krishna teaches that a person who perseveres without giving up his religion, rites and culture without being distracted even in times of extreme sorrow is successful.
+- The biography of Lord Krishna teaches that a person who perseveres without giving up his religion, rites, and culture without being distracted even in times of extreme sorrow is successful.
 Since many greeds, worldly pleasures and lusts interfere with one’s promise, one can achieve one’s goal only by being free from such subjects and controlling one’s senses.
 Many such lessons can be learned from the biography of Lord Krishna.